top of page

 Cutting tools can be expensive, especially high-performance ones.
 But what’s more costly is premature tool failure due to improper use.
 Understanding feed rates, speeds, coolant needs, and tool paths helps extend tool life significantly.
 A well-educated machinist knows how to prevent excessive wear and optimize cutting parameters to keep tools running longer—and keep costs down.

-3. Improved Surface Finish and Part Accuracy
+3. Surface Finish and Accuracy Start at the Tool

 High-quality parts are the goal of every CNC operation.
 The type of tool, its condition, and how it’s used directly affect the surface finish and dimensional accuracy of the part.
 By learning about tool geometry, edge prep, and wear indicators, Machinists & Operators can fine-tune setups to deliver exceptional & predictable results.